nosqlbench/nosqlbench-docs/site/content/user-guide/cli-options.md

 ### Execution Options ###

-This is how you actually tell PROG what scenario to run.
+This is how you actually tell nb5 what scenario to run.
 Each of these commands appends script logic to the scenario that will be executed.
 These are considered as commands, can occur in any order and quantity.
 The only rule is that arguments in the arg=value form will apply to the preceding script or activity.